-Businesses now purchase their B2C commerce suites via three primary modes according to the Forrester B2C Commerce Suites Q1 2017 report: an all-in-one commerce suite approach, a commerce suite with complimentary best-of-breed solutions and a headless commerce suite.
+Businesses now purchase their B2C commerce suites via three primary modes: an all-in-one commerce suite approach, a commerce suite with complimentary best-of-breed solutions, and a headless commerce suite.

 Whereas the all-in-one suite once dominated the space, headless commerce, also referred to as microservices, is emerging as the latest way to purchase commerce capabilities, with retailers moving towards cloud-based, service-oriented architectures that implement commerce solutions in a more modern and modular fashion.